Mia Farrow: Children

 Farrow has fourteen children: four biological and ten adopted.
 She and former husband André Previn have three biological sons: twins Matthew and Sascha (born February 26, 1970), and Fletcher (born March 14, 1974).
 Sascha is a graduate of Fordham University, while Fletcher, a graduate of Connecticut College, became the chief information officer of IBM.
 Farrow and Previn adopted Vietnamese infants Lark Song Previn and Summer "Daisy" Song Previn, in 1973 and 1976, respectively, followed by the adoption of Soon-Yi from Korea in 1977.
 Soon-Yi's precise birth date is not known, but a bone scan estimated her age as from 5 to 7, at the time of her adoption.
 The Seoul Family Court established a Family Census Register (legal birth document) on her behalf on December 28, 1976, with a presumptive birth date of October 8, 1970.

 In 1980, following her divorce from Previn, Farrow adopted Moses Farrow, a two-year-old Korean orphan with cerebral palsy.
 In 1985, Farrow adopted Dylan Farrow (born July 1985, adopted at two weeks old).
 Dylan was known as "Eliza" for some time and also as "Malone".
 In December 1991, a New York City court allowed Woody Allen to co-adopt Dylan and Moses.

 With Allen, Farrow gave birth to her fourth and final biological child, son Satchel Ronan O'Sullivan Farrow (later known simply as Ronan Farrow), on December 19, 1987.
 In a 2013 interview with Vanity Fair, Farrow stated Ronan could "possibly" be the biological child of Frank Sinatra, with whom she claimed to have "never really split up."
-In a 2015 CBS Sunday Morning interview, Sinatra's daughter Nancy dismissed the idea that her father is also the biological father of Ronan Farrow, calling it "nonsense".
+At the time of the 2013 profile, Nancy Sinatra seemingly confirmed when asked about Ronan being treated like a member of their family, with the response "He is a big part of us, and we are blessed to have him in our lives."
+In a 2015 CBS Sunday Morning interview however, she dismissed the idea, calling it "nonsense".
 She said that her children were affected by the rumor because they were being questioned about it.
 "I was kind of cranky with Mia for even saying 'possibly,'" she said.
 "I was cranky with her for saying that because she knew better, you know, she really did.
 But she was making a joke!
 And it was taken very serious and was just silly, stupid."